kwerc/kwerc/README.md

   want these to be statically compiled for maximum performance.
 * mawk: A fast awk interpreter.
 You should be able to replace this with any awk interpreter -- just change $awk in your kwerc config.
+* jq: A JSON parser, used for ORY auth.
+Optional.
+* bat: An HTTP client (like curl), used for ORY auth.
+Optional.
 * redli: A Redis client, used by es/resdis.es.
-Totally optional.
+Optional.
 * cgd: A CGI web server.
 You can use something else instead if you prefer -- documentation forthcoming.

 ## Usage

-1. Edit the first line of es/kwerc.es to point to /wherever/you/installed/kwerc/bin/es.
-2. Copy config.example to config and make changes if needed.
-3. `./bin/cgd -c es/kwerc.es`
+`./bin/cgd -c es/kwerc.es`

 Now visit http://localhost:3333 and you should be greeted with a beautiful empty page.
 You can check the page source and make sure there